holoviz/colorcet/README.md

 ## Samples

-All the Colorcet colormaps that have short, memorable names (which are probably the most useful ones) are visible here:
+Some of the Colorcet colormaps that have short, memorable names (which are probably the most useful ones) are visible here:

 <img src="./examples/assets/images/named.png" width="800">

-But the complete set of 50+ is shown in the [User Guide](http://colorcet.holoviz.org/user_guide).
+But the complete set of 100+ is shown in the [User Guide](http://colorcet.holoviz.org/user_guide).